Singaporean Mandarin Database

 SAMPLE SENTENCE

-The original short film featuring the stories of five ordinary Singaporeans was aired at the National Day Parade.
-Among those featured in the film was 82-year-old Samsui woman, Madam Woo Yun Sum, who was there to watch the parade.
+The original short film featuring the stories of five ordinary Singaporeans was aired at the National Day Parade last night.
+Among those featured in the film is 82-year-old Madam Woo Yun Sum, a former Samsui woman, who was there to watch the parade.
 (Lianhe Wanbao, 10/8/2018)

 参考资料